Ms. Yee & Mrs. Tamez

 Hate speech will not be allowed in our library.
 Help make the library a safe space for all!

-Students can check out library books, textbooks, magazines, and DVDs from the SRIS/VRMS Library.
+Students can check out library books, textbooks, Playaway audiobooks, and DVDs from the SRIS/VRMS Library.

 Books and other library materials are due in two weeks.
 The due date is stamped on the checkout slip inside the cover.
 Regular due dates do not apply to textbooks--students can keep those at home for as long as they need, as long as they are returned by the end of the school year.

-If books are overdue, students will be notified via their school gmail account.
-There is no charge for overdue books; however, it is necessary to pay for or replace lost books.
+If books are overdue, students will be notified via their school Gmail account.
+There is late fee accrual for overdue books; however, it is necessary to pay for or replace lost books.
 Lost book fines may be paid in the office and the fine will be deleted from Skyward (student information system) after payment is received.

 We offer only G and PG rated DVDs, and students will need to have a parental permission slip signed to check out PG movies per district policy.